UnitedHealth Group Incorporated (UNH) Shares Soar Above 1-Year High

-UnitedHealth Group Incorporated (NYSE: UNH)’s stock price has gone rise by 0.26 in comparison to its previous close of 486.20, however, the company has experienced a -7.37% decrease in its stock price over the last five trading days.
-The Wall Street Journal reported on 04/14/23 that UnitedHealth First-Quarter Earnings, Revenue Up as Company Added Members
+The stock price of UnitedHealth Group Incorporated (NYSE: UNH) has surged by 1.06 when compared to previous closing price of 483.82, but the company has seen a -3.25% decline in its stock price over the last five trading sessions.

 Is It Worth Investing in UnitedHealth Group Incorporated (NYSE: UNH) Right Now?

-UnitedHealth Group Incorporated (NYSE: UNH) has a higher price-to-earnings ratio of 23.01x compared to its average ratio. compared to its average ratio and a 36-month beta value of 0.68.
-Analysts have mixed views on the stock, with 20 analysts rating it as a “buy,” 3 as “overweight,” 3 as “hold,” and 0 as “sell.”
+The price-to-earnings ratio for UnitedHealth Group Incorporated (NYSE: UNH) is above average at 22.36x.
+The 36-month beta value for UNH is also noteworthy at 0.68.
+There are mixed opinions on the stock, with 20 analysts rating it as a “buy,” 3 rating it as “overweight,” 3 rating it as “hold,” and 0 rating it as “sell.”

 Sponsored